 Taking a bus can be very cheap in Mexico, but as mentioned, the distances are very long, so it’s your choice if you prefer to spend the night on a bus or break your trip into shorter parts.
 You can take a look here at the prices of FlixBus, extremely cheap, comparing with European prices.

-Overall we can say that internal flights are affordable in Mexico, and the cities are very well connected.
+Overall we can say that internal flights are affordable in Mexico.
+Mainly all the cities have good connections.
 If you want to travel quick and not interested in the in-between territories, this is the best choice for you.
 It is quick & affordable and maybe the safest option as well, in order to avoid secondary roads, suspicious car controls in unpleasant areas.
 Take a look at the prices here:

 About the street food